AQUIND Interconnector

-The AQUIND Interconnector is a proposed HVDC submarine power cable proposed to link France and England.
-It faces local opposition and is attracting controversy due to its environmental impact and links between the company's backers and the Conservative Party.
+The project has faced local opposition and attracted controversy due to claims regarding its environmental impact and links between the company's backers and the Conservative Party.

-Current status

-In January 2023, a decision by the then Business Secretary, Kwasi Kwarteng, to block the cable was overturned by judicial review.
-The decision is likely to be referred back to the current business secretary, Grant Shapps.
+A decision on the project is currently awaited from the Secretary of State for Energy Security and Net Zero.
+Under the previous Government, the project was refused by then Business Secretary, Kwasi Kwarteng in January 2022.
+This decision was subsequently overturned by judicial review in the High Court and a new decision is currently awaited from the UK Government.

 Route

 The cable is proposed to run between the Lovedean substation in Hampshire in England to the Barnabos substation in the Normandy region of France.
-Landfall is proposed at Eastney in Portsmouth (UK), and Le Havre (France).
+Landfall is proposed at Eastney in Portsmouth (UK), and Pourville in Seine-Maritime (France).
 The route is 242 km long, with 187 km under the sea, 25 km on land in the UK and 30 km on land in France.

 Specification

 The HVDC link would consist of four main cables, together with two much thinner fibre optic cables for operational control and communications.
 HVDC involves lower transmission losses than the conventional alternating current (AC) technology used in most existing electricity networks.
 Land cables would be laid mainly under existing roads to minimize the environmental impact of the development.

-The link was to be built as two separate 1,000 MW circuits, each with their own control and protection systems and auxiliary power supplies.
+The link was to be built as two separate 1,000 MW circuits, each with its own control and protection systems and auxiliary power supplies.
 The DC circuits would run at 320 kV, and operate as symmetrical monopoles.
 The project is expected to cost £1.1 billion.